fiee/django-swingtime/README.markdown

 For a detailed description, please see <http://github.com/dakrauth/django-swingtime/wikis>

-Source code can be found at <http://github.com/dakrauth/django-swingtime/tree/master>
+Source code can be found at <http://github.com/fiee/django-swingtime/tree/master>

+(This is fiee's fork.)